jaquol/Minerva-Mount-Sinai/README.md

 ## trimmomatic

 As of Sep 25th 2014 the trimmomatic tool (http://www.usadellab.org/cms/?page=trimmomatic) is not installed in Minerva.
-It can be used though jus
+It can be used though just loading java:

+> module load java/1.7.0_60